AI Content Pipelines: From Text Prompts to Images and Video

 content.write_to_file("output.mp4")

-Let me show you what this pipeline produces.
+Here's what the pipeline produces.
 I wanted a Mandalorian-esque armored character with lightning and hammer themes.
-Here's what came out:
+What came out:

-Starting from a text description, the image generation produced this:
+Starting from a text description, image generation produced this:

 Fundrick character full profile image - armored warrior with lightning hammer and shield

-This required minimal prompt engineering.
-Just describe what you want, iterate once or twice, and you have usable character art.
+Minimal prompt engineering.
+Describe what you want, iterate once or twice, and you have usable character art.

 Fundrick emoji - 128x128 Discord-ready version